Use dollar store supplies to make these pretty Mod Podge candles! We added a tropical flair to ours, making them perfect for parties.

 Hi there!
 Holly here from Club Crafted again with one last summer craft – decoupage candles!
 This is a quick tip for dressing up your plain candles with a tropical flair.
+They’re a great addition to your home decorating.

 I’m a BIG FAN of the Dollar Store, and it’s the perfect place to shop for plain white candles (which I always have in the house) that make the perfect base for DIYs, including this simple napkin decoupage technique.